-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 She was never tested for coronavirus.

-"In my heart, I think she passed from the covid-19 virus," Weatherill said, holding a picture of his mother in his hands while standing outside Life Care Center.
+"In my heart, I think she passed from the Covid-19 virus," Weatherill said, holding a picture of his mother in his hands while standing outside Life Care Centre.

 "She loved everybody.
 She raised chow chows.
 That was her greatest passion," Weatherill said.
-He hopes to scatter her ashes at Mount St. Helens, about 100 miles south of Seattle.
+He hopes to scatter her ashes at Mount St Helens, about 160km south of Seattle.

-The latest Life Care victim was not a resident, but a man in his 60s described by King County officials as a Life Care Center visitor.
-He died Thursday.
+The latest Life Care victim was not a resident, but a man in his 60s described by King County officials as a Life Care Centre visitor.
+He died on Thursday.

-Those stories concern Bonnie Holstad, whose 73-year-old husband, Ken, arrived at Life Care Center for rehabilitation after recent hip surgery.
+Those stories concern Bonnie Holstad, whose 73-year-old husband, Ken, arrived at Life Care Centre for rehabilitation after recent hip surgery.
 On Wednesday, he was suffering from a persistent cough.
 She said his thinking had been muddled.
 That night, he was transported to a hospital.

 But hospital workers called Holstad to say he wouldn't be admitted because his symptoms were not acute, she said.
 Other medical facilities were unlikely to admit him, too, they told her, given he was a Life Care resident.